-- 1) Pause time: the time for which the leafs remain open (in the case of automatic closure). - 2) Pedestrian opening Pedestrian leaf opening mode. - 3) Motor force motor force over which the control unit recognises an obstacle and inverts movement. - 4) "OPEN" function: sequence of movements associated with each "OPEN" command. - 5) Level of discharge of motor 1 on closing sets the duration of the "brief inversion" of the motor after a closing manoeuvre, serving to reduce the final residual force.
+- 1) Pause time: the time for which the leafs remain open (in the case of automatic closure). - 2) Pedestrian opening: Pedestrian leaf opening mode. - 3) Motor force: motor force over which the control unit recognises an obstacle and inverts movement. - 4) "OPEN" function: sequence of movements associated with each "OPEN" command.

-- 6) Level of discharge of motor 1 on opening: sets the duration of the "brief inversion" of the motor after an opening manoeuvre, serving to reduce the final residual force. - 7) Level of discharge of motor 2 on closing sets the duration of the "brief inversion" of the motor after a closing manoeuvre, serving to reduce the final residual force. - 8) Level of discharge of motor 2 on opening: this sets the duration of the "brief inversion" of the motor after execution of the opening manoeuvre, with the aim of reducing the final residual force.
-The parameter setting operation can be made with any of the radio transmitters, provided they are memorised in mode 1, such as those supplied (see paragraph 10.4.1 "Memorisation mode 1").
+- 5) Level of discharge of motor 1 on closing sets the duration of the "brief inversion" of the motor after a closing manoeuvre, serving to reduce the final residual force. - 6) Level of discharge of motor 1 on opening: sets the duration of the "brief inversion" of the motor after an opening manoeuvre, serving to reduce the final residual force. - 7) Level of discharge of motor 2 on closing sets the duration of the "brief inversion" of the motor after a closing manoeuvre, serving to reduce the final residual force. - 8) Level of discharge of motor 2 on opening: sets the duration of the "brief inversion" of the motor after an opening manoeuvre, serving to reduce the final residual force.